suman-cmyk/bookmyshow/README.md

 # bookmyshow
-just like a bookk my show app
+just like a book my show app